mariaarnesson/the_history_of_the_guitars/README.md

     - It has been confirmed that it shows a message with a valid e-mail address if the user enters a name other the e-mail address in the e-mail input field.
     - it has been confirmed that after completing the form correctly and pressing submit, the user will go to the Thank you page.

+## Testing undertaken on tablet and phone devices

+All steps have been entered and checked both in the Firefox browser on the tablet and in the iPhone browser.
+### This has been verified on every page:
+- Navigation bar:
+    - It has been confirmed that on a small screen on a mobile phone the navigation bar is arranged in a list where the pages are stacked one below the other.
+    - It has been confirmed that on the tablet screen the navigation bar is placed in buttons next to each other.
+    - Links on the navigation bar has been pressed and confirmed to take the user to the correct page.

+- Footer:
+    - It has been checked that on the tablet and mobile phone the footer is displayed as expected.
+    - After clicking on the icons: Facebook, Twitter, Instagram, Pinterest, it was confirmed that they open social media pages in separate browser tabs.

+### Home Page

+1. Home Page Images
+    - It has been confirmed that the main image on the site is clear and shows up after the page loads.
+    - All pictures on the home page have been reviewed and verified to be the correct size.

+2. Home Page Text
+    - It has been confirmed that the title and text are correct and display correctly.

+### Types of guitars Page

+1. Text
+     - It has been confirmed that the title and text are correct and display correctly.

+### Gallery Page

+1. Quote
+     - It has been confirmed that the quote is correct, in the right place and display correctly.

+2. Gallery Page Images
+    - It has been confirmed that the main image on the site is clear and shows up after the page loads.
+    - All pictures on the gallery page have been reviewed and verified to be the correct size and on correct place.

+### Timeline Page

+1. Timeline Page Image
+    - It has been confirmed that the main image on the site is clear and shows up after the page loads.

+2. Timeline Page Text
+    - It has been confirmed that the title and text are correct and display correctly and on correctly place.

+3. Timeline Page Circles
+    - The circles are displayed in the correct place - in the middle between one and the other event text.

+### Contact Page

+1. Contact Page Image next to the form
+    - It has been confirmed that the main image on the site is clear and shows up after the page loads.

+2. Contact Page Text
+    - It has been confirmed that the title and text are correct and display correctly and on correctly place.

+3. Contact Page Form
+    - It has been confirmed that the contact page form is laid out as expected.
+    - It has been confirmed that if a user submits a form without filling out the required fields, a message is shown to complete them.
+    - It has been confirmed that it shows a message with a valid e-mail address if the user enters a name other the e-mail address in the e-mail input field.
+    - it has been confirmed that after completing the form correctly and pressing submit, the user will go to the Thank you page.